Joessarian/Adventurers-Like-You-Skyrim-Local-Co-op/README.md

 - If a companion player is controlling menus when they shouldn't be, opening the ***Debug Menu*** with any player and selecting ***'Stop Menu Input Manager'*** may resolve the issue.
 - If the player crosshairs or the menu control outline is not showing, ***pause and unpause the game***, which should force the mod's overlay menu to open and fix the problem.
 - If a follower or player ally is still aggroed towards a player, ***try sheathing all players' weapons or using the Debug Menu's 'Stop Combat' option***.
-- If the player's character is rotating on their own or not facing the right way, re-equip the items in their hands with ***'Debug: Re-equip Items In Hands'***, or re-equip the items manually.
+- If the player's character is rotating on their own or not facing the right way, re-equip the items in their hands with '***Debug: Re-equip Items In Hands***', or re-equip the items manually.
 Then, sheathe/unsheathe the player's weapons.
 - If the player is trying to use furniture but is just standing around in a complete daze, the pathing issue will likely resolve on its own after a while, but to break them out of their confusion instantly, either ***jump or press the 'Sneak' bind***.
+- If attempting to interact with a nearby object by holding the 'Activate' bind, and the **"[Object] is not within player's line of sight"** crosshair notification message displays, ***try selecting the object with the player crosshair instead***.
+- If a certain interaction is still not working for any player, ***switch back to the default third person camera and attempt the interaction again with player 1***.
 - Finally, if all else fails, ***give the 'Reset Player' Debug Menu player option a try, reload a save, or relaunch the game***.
 Please inform me of any issues that are not resolved even after performing these last-ditch measures.

 ### Mod Compatiblity Notes